Donnie Moore: Later career

-Suicide
+Shooting and suicide

 On July 18, 1989, Moore had an argument with his wife Tonya and shot her three times with a .45 pistol.
 The incident occurred at their Anaheim Hills home, with their three children in the house at the time.
 Tonya Moore and daughter Demetria, then 17 years of age, fled from the house and Demetria drove her mother to the hospital.
 Tonya survived the shooting.
 Back inside the house, still in the presence of at least one of his sons, Moore then put the gun to his head and committed suicide.
 He was 35.

+In pop culture

+In 2025, indie-folk artist Cousin Wolf released a song entitled "Donnie Moore" as part of an album called Nine Innings.